-The 2009 New York City Community Air Study revealed that the Upper East Side has a particularly high level of sulfur dioxide, pollution caused from No. 6 heating oil that is burned in large residences and institutions.
+The 2009 New York City Community Air Study revealed that the Upper East Side has a particularly high level of sulfur dioxide, which is pollution caused from No. 6 heating oil that is burned in large residences and institutions.

-CIVITAS is an advocate for cleaner air on the Upper East Side and in East Harlem and has been an active resource for building managers and residents wishing to convert to more efficient, and environmentally friendly heating oil options:
+CIVITAS is an advocate for cleaner air on the Upper East Side and in East Harlem and has been an active resource for building managers and residents wishing to convert to more efficient and environmentally friendly heating oil options: